Skip to content

 Search-UnifiedAuditLog-operations-performed-to.ps1 is the target-focused script.
 It answers, “What happened to this mailbox or object?”

 The important line is the Search-UnifiedAuditLog call with -ObjectIds $Mailbox.
-This version does not filter operations after parsing, so the exported CSV keeps every returned audit event for the object within the selected date range.
+This version accepts the mailbox or object ID as a required positional parameter, searches the last 90 days, and writes a UTF-8 CSV using a filesystem-safe mailbox name.
+It does not filter operations after parsing, so the exported CSV keeps every returned audit event for the object within the selected date range.

 Import-Module ExchangeOnlineManagement -ErrorAction Stop